 When you look up a term in Keywords for American Cultural Studies, you will find that these definitions are both resonant and limited.
 The essays you will encounter synthesize a great deal of information about the historical and contemporary meanings of terms that structure the fields of American studies and cultural studies.
 By discussing how the meanings of those terms have developed over time, they may unlock some mysteries and crack a few codes.
 In this sense, the essays help readers to understand the concepts they encounter and to chart relations among them.
 But Keywords for American Cultural Studies is not a reference guide written for novices by academic cryptologists revealing the secrets of American studies and cultural studies.
 Nor is it an effort to set or fix the meanings of words on the basis of past usage, as a dictionary might.
-While many of the essays open by referring, as we do here, to usage histories archived in dictionaries such as the OED, they do so not to fix meanings of words on the basis of their past deployments but to remind readers that words change their meanings over time and across space.
-They then explore and explain the social and historical contexts of those usages, trace the genealogy of debates over key terms that have structured the fields of American studies and cultural studies, and speculate about the ongoing significance of those debates.
+Rather, it is an attempt to explore and explain the social and historical contexts of those usages, trace the genealogy of debates over key terms that have structured the fields of American studies and cultural studies, and speculate about the ongoing significance of those debates.
 As a whole, Keywords for American Cultural Studies aims to map the fissures and fault lines of the past, present, and future, treating the terms within it as sites of unresolved conflict and contestation.

 II.
 Where Does Keywords for American Cultural Studies Come From?